Drury B. Crawley, Ph.D., AIA, Fellow ASHRAE, BEMP, Fellow IBPSA

 Dr. Drury B. Crawley, Ph.D., AIA, Fellow ASHRAE, BEMP, Fellow IBPSA is a Bentley Fellow and Director of Building Performance, with Bentley Systems Inc., focusing on building performance, design, BIM, sustainability, resilience, net-zero-energy buildings, analytics, interoperability, and building operation.
 With more than 35 years of experience in energy efficiency, renewable energy and sustainability, Dr. Crawley has worked in engineering software development, government research and standards development organizations, as well as building design and energy consulting companies.

-A registered architect, Dr. Crawley is an ASHRAE Fellow and Distinguished Lecturer.
-Currently, he chairs TC 4.2 Climatic Information and Standard 169 Climatic Data for Building Design Standards, and is also a member of the Advocacy Committee.
-He is a recipient of the Distinguished Service Award, Research Administration Committee’s Service to ASHRAE Research Award, Building Energy Modeling Professional (BEMP) certification, and Exceptional Service Award.
+Currently, he chairs ASHRAE SSPC 169 Climatic Data for Building Design Standards, and is a member of SSPC 189.1, SPC 209P, SPC 205P, and TC 4.7.
+He is a recipient of the ASHRAE Distinguished Service Award, Research Administration Committee’s Service to ASHRAE Research Award, Exceptional Service Award, and Building Energy Modeling Professional (BEMP) certification.

-Dr. Crawley is also a Fellow of IBPSA, at-large board member since 1998, and IBPSA-USA Treasurer and board member since 2013.
-He also is active in AIA and USGBC.
+Dr. Crawley is a Fellow of IBPSA, at-large board member since 1998, and IBPSA-USA Treasurer and board member since 2013.
+He also is active in AIA and USGBC (LEED EA TAG, former Research Committee member) and on the editorial boards of three international journals.
 He has published more than 125 papers and articles, testified before the U.S. Congress, lectured at more than 20 universities, and made more than 400 presentations on building energy efficiency, sustainability, and renewable energy throughout the world.